-All examples creates a samples/run where logging files and the persistence root (if any) of each server are created.
+All examples creates a samples/run where logging files and the persistence root (if any) are created.
 Current configuration files are copied in this directory.
 When starting a platform with a new configuration, or when a clean platform is expected, this directory should be removed.